dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part3.md

             _unitOfWork = unitOfWork;
         }

-Now we need to add a method to create the new order for the customer along with the products they have ordered.
+Now we need to add a new method to the service to create the new order for the customer along with the products they have ordered.
 We will use a command object to carry the information we need from the client to create the order.
 So lets add a *Commands* folder in ther *Services* project and within it create a *CreateNewOrderForCustomerWithProductsCommand* command.
-We actually don't need much data from the client, all we need is the *CustomerId* and a dictionary containing the product IDs and their quantities.
+We actually don't need much data from the client, all we need is the *OrderId*, the *CustomerId*, the customer's order number, and a list  containing the product IDs for the products on order.
+(In a real world scenario we'd probably want to hold the quantities of the product as well, but if I am honest, I simply forgot!)

     public class CreateNewOrderForCustomerWithProductsCommand
     {
+        public Guid OrderId { get; set; }
         public Guid CustomerId { get; set; }
+        public List<int> ProductsOnOrder { get; set; }
-        public Dictionary<int, int> ProductQuantities { get; set; }
+        public string CustomerOrderNumber { get; set; }
     }

-Now we can create the service method using the command as the Parameter.
+Now we have a command to carry out order information, we can create the service method to create the order passing the command as the Parameter.
+The method will have a few guard clauses to try and ensure we cannot pass a command with an invalid state to the method.
+We then use the list of product Ids to get a list of products from the database.
+We check if we got less products back than the ids passed in and throw an exception if we do.

+Providing we got an equal quantity of products back we will use the order factory to create a list of *ProductOnOrder* items.
+We will then pass this along with the Order Id, Customer Id and Customer Order Number to the OrderFactory to create an new *Order*.
+This will be added to the *OrderRepository* via the *UnitOfWork* and then we will complete the transaction.

+        /// <exception cref="System.ArgumentNullException">command</exception>
+        /// <exception cref="System.ArgumentException">
+        /// command.CustomerId
+        /// or
+        /// command.ProductsOnOrder
+        /// </exception>
         public void CreateNewOrderForCustomerWithProducts(CreateNewOrderForCustomerWithProductsCommand command)
         {
+            if (command == null) throw new ArgumentNullException("command");
+            if (command.OrderId == Guid.Empty) throw new ArgumentOutOfRangeException("command.OrderId", "OrderId must not be empty");
+            if (command.CustomerId == Guid.Empty) throw new ArgumentOutOfRangeException("command.CustomerId", "CustomerId must not be empty");
+            if (command.ProductsOnOrder == null) throw new ArgumentException("command.ProductsOnOrder");
+            if (command.ProductsOnOrder.Count == 0) throw new ArgumentOutOfRangeException("command.ProductsOnOrder", "ProductsOnOrder must not be empty");

+            var productsOrdered = _unitOfWork.Products.GetProductsForIds(command.ProductsOnOrder).ToList();
+            var productCountShortfall = command.ProductsOnOrder.Count - productsOrdered.Count;
+            if (productCountShortfall > 0) throw new InvalidOperationException(productCountShortfall + " products on order not found! ");

+            var productsOnOrder = OrderFactory.CreateProductsOnOrder(command.OrderId, productsOrdered);
+            var order = OrderFactory.CreateOrderFrom(command.OrderId, command.CustomerId, command.CustomerOrderNumber, productsOnOrder);

+            _unitOfWork.Orders.Add(order);
+            _unitOfWork.Complete();
         }

-dont forget to alter and add in Tthe UnitOfWork and DefaultCommandContext...
-        public static OrderService DefaultOrderService
-        {
-            get
-            {
-                return new OrderService(DefaultOrderReadModel, DefaultUnitOfWork);
-            }
-        }

-In the client (Integration Tests) renamed *ReadModelTests* to be *OrderServiceTests*
+While we are in the service we wil provide a metthod for generating new valid OrderIds.
+In our case we wil just let the *OrderFactory* create a new *Guid*, but we may have had to go to the database to get the next sequential Guid, or the next available *Long Integer* using a *High-Low* strategy.

+In Part 4 we move to the client, (well our Integration Tests!) and

+[Part 1]() Setting up the data
+[Part 2]() Querying the database using the QueryStack